corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/application-networks/_index.md

 Through its attested identity model, Corda allows for direct [peer-to-peer messaging]({{< relref "../application-networks/_index.md/#peer-to-peer-communication" >}}) between identities.
 A proposal to mutate the global state can be undertaken without the knowledge of those not a party to that mutation; there is no need to globally broadcast updates and thus avoid leaking sensitive information.
-At any single point in time, an identity can be involved in any number of distinct transactions.
+At any single point in time, an identity can be involved in any number of distinct transactions:

 {{<
   figure